 "I can imagine that, for the past three decades, Ford has dwelled on her one-piece swimsuit as well, as it seems to be one of the few saving graces she had the night she alleges Brett Kavanaugh attempted to rape her, allegations which Kavanaugh has categorically denied.
 One of the reasons Ford's allegations seem so credible to some women is because they have their own version of this one-piece swimsuit — which is to say, most women can name a seemingly insignificant thing that saved them from an unwanted sexual experience."

-11. "10 Nonfiction Books About Women History Nearly Forgot About," by Sadie Trombetta
+11 "10 Nonfiction Books About Women History Nearly Forgot About," by Sadie Trombetta

 Jeopardy, you have a good grasp on American and world history, but how much do you know about it, really?
 Take the Revolutionary War, for example.
 You’ve been taught time and time again that men like Paul Revere, George Washington, and William Alexander were crucial in defeating the British and founding the United States.
 But has anyone ever told you about the important role women played in helping the nation gain independence, and not just by watching the children and tending to the farm while their husbands were away at war?
 Like the male heroes your teachers and popular culture constantly tell you about, they served as soldiers, acted as spies, and put their lives on the line for something they believed in, despite rarely being granted it themselves: freedom."
 Read it here.
 12 "19 Female Entrepreneurs Share The Personal Pep Talk That Gets Them Through Anything," by Lindsay Tigar

 “This simple mantra gets me through everything.
 When I first founded my company, I felt timid about approaching investors, but I kept this mantra in mind.
 What's the worst that could happen?
 They could say no- which is exactly the same outcome as not asking."

--Eva Martin, MD, CEO & Founder, Elm Tree Medical Inc.

-13. "'A False Report' Explains How The Man Responsible For The Salem Witch Trials Still Plays A Role In Today's Rape Cases," by E. Ce Miller
+-Eva Martin, MD, CEO & Founder, Elm Tree Medical Inc. Read it here.
+13 "'A False Report' Explains How The Man Responsible For The Salem Witch Trials Still Plays A Role In Today's Rape Cases," by E. Ce Miller

 A False Report — recently slated to become an eight-part scripted series for Netflix — is a timely and often infuriating read (think: those “I Can’t Believe I’m Still Protesting This Shit” posters from last year’s Women’s March.)
 Speaking to current events like the recent explosion of the #MeToo movement, the sexual assault conversations reverberating from the sound stages of Hollywood to the halls of Congress, and the collective voice of women being named TIME’s 2017 Person of the Year, Miller and Armstrong illuminate the history of "false" reporting — all the way back to the Salem Witch Trials and earlier."
 Read it here.
 14 "The Rule Breakers Issue: Janelle Monáe Is Breaking Rules & Creating A Space For Others To Do The Same," by Jessica Hopper Gown and necklace: Dolce & Gabbana.
 Photo credit: Yu Tsai "Dirty Computer marks a galaxy shift for Monáe as an artist, both metaphorically and narratively, broaching something more earthbound and decidedly more human.
 “It was really about just creating more space for me and other artists, black women in particular, to create new rules.
 If I can’t be all of me, whatever that may mean to me during that time — where I am spiritually, mentally, whatever person I identify as — when I’m releasing music, then I don’t want to do it.” " Read it here.
 15 "Women In STEM In 2018 Made Major Gains & Here Are 5 Of Their Biggest Accomplishments," by JR Thorpe Peter Macdiarmid/Getty Images News/Getty Images

 "In many ways, 2018 was a groundbreaking year.
 For women in science, technology, engineering and mathematics, and girls who hope one day to be changing the world through STEM, it's been a showcase of the power of female-led science and innovation.
 There have also been challenges and powerful lessons, but

 "I wasn't the only one who grew up in a bicultural household, who had to balance both the ideals of their immigrant parents and the ones valued by the country they were born into.
 Sure, our ethnic upbringings were not portrayed on the TV shows we grew up watching or seen in the magazines we read, but it didn't make us any less American."